-Consider that the Bloomberg Barclays US Aggregate Bond Index has returned 4.32% annualized over the last five years (as of September 30, 2020), while the ICE BofAML US 3-Month Treasury Bill Index, a proxy for an investor holding cash, has returned 1.15% during the same period.
+Consider that the FTSE Canada Universe Bond Index has returned 4.3% annualized over the last five years (as of September 30, 2020), and the FTSE 3-Month Treasury Bill Index, a proxy for an investor holding cash, has returned just 1.2% during the same period.

 Investment-Grade Fixed-Income: A Core Holding